kaBeech/tensort/README.md

 The algorithms used here that I have made up or renamed are, in order of appearance, Bytesort, Robustsort, Comparisonsort, and Magicsort.
 Get ready!

-We'll be accompanied on this journey by the image of Sir Michael Caine, who'll be observing my work to make sure I stay on the straight and narrow.
-He's also here as a bit of insurance to make sure you've read Beyond Efficiency - my own version of Van Halen's "No Brown M&M's" clause (the most robust clause in show business).
-If you don't understand why he's here, especially by the end of this README, go back and (re-)read the paper =)

-Alright, let's get started!
-Ready, Michael?

-[insert Michael Caine image]

 ### Bytesort

 Bytesort is my attempt to write the most robust O(n log n) sorting algorithm